Jeff Locke (baseball): Pittsburgh Pirates

+On June 3, 2009, the Braves traded Locke to the Pittsburgh Pirates along with Charlie Morton and Gorkys Hernández, in exchange for Nate McLouth.

-When Locke was acquired, the Pirates assigned him to their Class A Advanced affiliate, the Lynchburg Hillcats.
+When Locke was acquired, the Pirates assigned him to their High-A affiliate, the Lynchburg Hillcats.
 In 2010, the Pirates took control of the Sarasota Reds and moved the team to Bradenton, where the club was renamed the Bradenton Marauders.
 Locke was assigned to the new team and was the starting pitcher in the team's second-ever game, against the Fort Myers Miracle on April 9, 2010.
-On July 14, 2010, Locke was promoted to the Pirates' Double A team, the Altoona Curve.
+On July 14, 2010, Locke was promoted to the Pirates' Double-A affiliate, the Altoona Curve.
 In January 2011, Baseball America ranked Locke No. 8 on their Pittsburgh Pirates Top 10 Prospects list.
 In 2011, Locke pitched for Altoona and the Indianapolis Indians before being called up to the majors in September 2011.
 He made his MLB debut on September 10, 2011 against the Florida Marlins which resulted in a loss.
 He pitched a total of 4 games in 2011 for the Pittsburgh Pirates and went 0–3 with an ERA of 6.48 and 5 strikeouts.
 In November 2011, Baseball America ranked Locke No. 10 on their Pittsburgh Pirates Top 10 Prospects list.
 Locke recorded his first career win on October 1, 2012, giving up one run in six innings against the Atlanta Braves.
 In 2013, he was selected as an All-Star by San Francisco Giants manager Bruce Bochy.
 Locke did not pitch in the game due to back stiffness.

-Despite making the 2013 All-Star team, Locke was demoted to the Pirates' Double-A affiliate Altoona Curve on August 28.
+Despite making the 2013 All-Star team, Locke was demoted to Altoona on August 28.
 Locke had a 2.15 ERA in his first 18 starts, but then had an 8.10 ERA over his next eight.
 Locke was also left off the NLDS roster.

-Locke was promoted from Altoona in a spot start on June 8, 2014 after Gerrit Cole was placed on the disabled list.
+Locke was promoted from Altoona in a spot start on June 8, 2014, after Gerrit Cole was placed on the disabled list.
 After being recalled for the 2nd stint of the season Locke showed success, carrying a 2.13 ERA over his last seven starts before the 2014 All-Star Break, including a very dominant performance against his mentor, A. J. Burnett, where he picked up his second win of the season.
 In 2015, Locke made 30 starts for the Pirates, going 8–11 with a 4.49 ERA.

 Locke began the season in the Pirates rotation, despite posting a record of 8–6, Locke's ERA stood at 5.54 and he was soon moved to the bullpen for the remainder of the season.
 On November 29, 2016, Locke was designated for assignment by the Pirates.
+On December 2, Pittsburgh non-tendered Locke, making him a free agent.